NicolasDenoyelle/Hierarchical-monitors/README.md

 * Reduction plugin must follow the syntax `n_output#function` Where `n_output` is the output array size writtable by the function, and `function` is a function name loadable in a reduction plugin.
 Here is a list of default available reduction functions:

-  * monitor_evset_var: output the variance of the events.
+  * hmonitor_evset_var: output the variance of the events.
-  * monitor_events_var: output the variance of stored events for each event type.
+  * hmonitor_events_var: output the variance of stored events for each event type.
-  * monitor_events_mean: output the mean of stored events for each event type.
+  * hmonitor_events_mean: output the mean of stored events for each event type.
-  * monitor_events_sum: output the sum of stored events for each event type.
+  * hmonitor_events_sum: output the sum of stored events for each event type.
-  * monitor_events_min: output the min of stored events for each event type.
+  * hmonitor_events_min: output the min of stored events for each event type.
-  * monitor_events_max: output the max of stored events for each event type.
+  * hmonitor_events_max: output the max of stored events for each event type.

 Reduction plugins compiled with the library are automatically loaded.

-Custom reduction plugins must have the name pattern: `<name>_monitor_plugin.so`, must be referenced in environment variable as `export MONITOR_STAT_PLUGINS=<plugin1>:<plugin2>...` , and loadable with dlopen.
+Custom reduction plugins must have the name pattern: `<name>_hmonitor_plugin.so`, must be referenced in environment variable as `export HMON_STAT_PLUGINS=<plugin1>:<plugin2>...` , and loadable with dlopen.

 Function defined and loadable in the plugin must have the following protoype: